wilvk/blog-hugo/content/posts/troubleshooting-a-dotnet-vim-plugin.md

 ## assumptions

-The plugin *omnisharp-vim* installs a package called [omnisharp-roslyn](https://github.com/OmniSharp/omnisharp-roslyn) that is used to communicate with the debugger and uses .net roslyn workspaces for defining object types and other things in code.
+The plugin *omnisharp-vim* installs a package called [omnisharp-roslyn](https://github.com/OmniSharp/omnisharp-roslyn) that is used to communicate with the Language Server and uses .Net Roslyn workspaces for defining object types and other things in code.

 Stepping back from the issue a bit and thinking about all the parts in the chain, I decided to look into how *omnisharp-roslyn* actually worked.

 Looking around in the source code I could see that there were references to a packaged version of Mono, but not dotnet core.
 Initially I thought that this was because there may be licencing or other things preventing dotnet core being packaged as well.

 I then searched online as it may have been that a dotnet core version of *omnisharp-roslyn* existed that just hadn't installed for some reason.
 To my surprise, it turns out that *omnisharp-roslyn* only targets Mono, as mentioned [here](https://github.com/OmniSharp/omnisharp-roslyn/issues/1489).
-This confused me a bit but reading further, this is the only way that full compatibility with both .net framework and dotnet core can currently be achieved.
+This confused me a bit but reading further, this is the only way that full compatibility with both .Net Framework and dotnet core can currently be achieved.

 Reading the docs, I could see there was a setting called `g:OmniSharp_server_use_mono` - my previous assumption was that this was a toggle between Mono and dotnet core.
 Reading the docs closer I could see that it toggles between the packaged and system-installed versions of Mono, and not between Mono and dotnet core.
-A rookie mistake in the new, open source .net world.
+A rookie mistake in the new, open source .Net world.

 ![connection between omnisharp-vim and mono](https://blog.seso.io/img/omnisharp.png)